nightscout/user_guide/nightscout/azure_plugins.md

     BASE_URL – Used for building links to your sites api, ie pushover callbacks, usually the URL of your Nightscout site you may want https:// instead of http://.

-    Predefined Variables to Customize Browser Settings (Optional)

-Setting the following optional variables in your site settings makes your custom settings the default for any instance of Nightscout.
-The settings panel of the website allows users to override some settings on an individual basis.
-For each variable below that you wish to set, enter the variable shown in bold in a blank box in your site app settings (or Heroku/configuration variables) and then enter your chosen value in the box to the right of it.

-    TIME_FORMAT (12)- possible values 12 or 24
-    NIGHT_MODE (off) – possible values on or off SHOW_RAWBG (never) – possible values always, never or noise CUSTOM_TITLE (Nightscout) – Usually name of T1 THEME (default) – possible values default or colors ALARM_URGENT_HIGH (on) – possible values on or off ALARM_HIGH (on) – possible values on or off ALARM_LOW (on) – possible values on or off ALARM_URGENT_LOW (on) – possible values on or off ALARM_TIMEAGO_WARN (on) – possible values on or off ALARM_TIMEAGO_WARN_MINS (15) – minutes since the last reading to trigger a warning ALARM_TIMEAGO_URGENT (on) – possible values on or off ALARM_TIMEAGO_URGENT_MINS (30) – minutes since the last reading to trigger a urgent alarm SHOW_PLUGINS – enabled plugins that should have their visualizations shown, defaults to all enabled.
-To have certain plugins appear visible by default, specify them by the same name used in the ENABLE box.
-Example:

     f-showplugins2
     LANGUAGE (en) – language of Nighscout.
 If the language specified is not available English is used.
 Funnel Cakehas translations available for languages.